etag/user_documentation/User_Guide_for_ETAG.md

 Required fields are shown when you download the template from ETAG.
 Your fields (columns) must have names exactly matching the template's required fields.
 The template file is only shown when you do not have updates.
 All extra columns in Tagged Data and Reader Data will be put in JSON fields that store data in a single, queryable column per table (for Tagged Data and Reader Data).
 These extra columns are where you will put data such as animal measurements or sensor data accompanying tag reads.

 ### Manually
 Use the upload tab to load the three files.
+Tagged Data and Reader Data are only uploaded manually.

 #### Tagged Data
 ##### Upload